Experience creative, unexpected energy in the heart of Columbia as well as our most popular neighborhood districts.

 Another cultural anchor, the Nickelodeon Theatre, an “indie” movie cinema offers an engaging film selection that inspires art and film dialogue.
 The “Nick” puts on the annual Indie Grits Film Festival – showcasing the best in Southern DIY film and culture.

 Speaking of, Columbia is always playing host to fun festivals, events, and concerts.
 Every first Thursday of the month, Main Street shops, restaurants, and businesses go all out with special promotions, entertainment, and live music.
 We’re also home to an annual Greek Festival, Tasty Tomato Festival, Oktoberfest, and Gervais Street Bridge dinner party.
-And if you’re looking to catch a concert, be sure to check out the event calendars at Tin Roof, Music Farm, or New Brookland Tavern.
+And if you’re looking to catch a concert, be sure to check out the event calendars at Tin Roof, The Senate, or New Brookland Tavern.

 The Vista District is another great scene for a night on the town.
 Get dinner at Motor Supply, and be sure to consult with the mixologist for a one-of-a-kind cocktail.
 Steps away, you’ll find live jazz upstairs at Pearlz Oyster Bar.
 For a great dance party, shimmy on over to Social Nightclub.
 Or check out Art Bar for karaoke, dancing, or live music shows, depending on the night.
 If you’ve got a big group, hangout along the spacious bar at Liberty Tap Room or catch the big game at Carolina Ale House.